I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportpausedevice.md

 <p><b>StorPortPauseDevice</b> returns <b>TRUE</b> if the miniport driver succeeded in pausing the device, <b>FALSE</b> if not. </p>

 ## -remarks
 <p>When the time-out expires, I/O requests to the device will be resumed.</p>

-<p>When the time-out expires, I/O requests to the device will be resumed.</p>

 ## -requirements